sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/ml-model-created.png  " ")

-7. Export the ML model to this temporary table.
+8. Export the machine learning model to this temporary table.
 The model will be stored in a binary large object.

     ````
     <copy>